Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Self-Driven Pose Transfer by Permuting Textures

-where $D$ and $D_p$ represent different discriminators. $D$ penalizes the distribution difference between the synthesized image $\hat{I}_s$ and the ground truth $I_s$. $D_p$ evaluates that if the posture in $\hat{I}_s$ matches the source pose $P_s$.
-To ensure correctness of our image generation, we use three different loss functions that capture different desired properties.
-The first is a simple reconstruction loss,
+We train \modelname{} using an adversarial loss using a pair of discriminators $D$ and $D_p$ \cite{ma2021must}. $D$ penalizes the distribution difference between the synthesized image $\hat{I}_s$ and the ground truth $I_s$. $D_p$ evaluates that if the posture in $\hat{I}_s$ matches the source pose $P_s$.
+Thus, our adversarial loss is written as: